aqib1/aqib1/README.md

 </br>
 <div align="center">
 <samp>
 I am a creative🎡, hard working👩‍🎓, dedicated🎯, goal-oriented individual👩‍💻 with decent moral Values and Ethicates🙇‍♀️ along with a high-energy level🤹‍♀️, strong communication skills👐 and strong organizational skills👮‍♀️.
-Writing code is my passion and it increase my dopamine level 😂.
+Writing code is my passion and it increases my dopamine level 😂.
 </samp>
 <br/>
 <br/>
-🔭 I’m currently working as Lead Software Engineer
+🔭 I’m currently working as a Lead Software Engineer

 👨‍💻 All of my projects are available at [Github](http://github.com/aqib1)